tkLayout/tkLayout/README.md

     make uninstall  (if cleaning needed)
     rm *            (clean all content in build directory & restart if needed)

-This will build the needed programs, copy the executables into tkLayout/bin directory and create symlink in ${HOME}/bin directory.
+This will build the needed programs, and put them in the tkLayout/build/bin directory.

-# Install
-  If the make command runs properly, you can install the program with:

-     make install

 ### First-time install
 If this is the first time that you install tkLayout, a few questions will be asked.
 You will need to provide: